xinghuq/HierDmap/Readme.md

 ## HierDmap: Visualizing the geo-biodiversity profiles and the hierarchical structure of biodiversity

-HierDmap is used to visualize the diversity in hierarchies and plot the geo-diversity distribution/density map.
+HierDmap is designed to visualize the biodiversity (especially for genetic diversity) in hierarchies and plot the geo-diversity distribution/density map.
 In the hierarchy plot, the circle (node) represents a aggregate at a certain hierarchical level and the circles inside of it (sub-nodes) represents sub-aggregate at a low level.
 The size of each aggregate is proportional to the diversity value.

 ### Install packages